apoxnen/markdown-cv/index.md

 # Ari-Pekka Härkönen

-Solution-oriented ML/Data Engineer with a strong background in application development. driven by a passion for creating efficient, scalable solutions that unlock the full potential of data.
+Solution-oriented ML/Data Engineer with a strong background in application development.
+Driven by a passion for creating efficient, scalable solutions that unlock the full potential of data.
 My core expertise lies in data movement and processing, with a focus on optimizing solutions to align with client objectives.
 I specialize in bridging communication between diverse infrastructure components and applications, ensuring both ease of use and robust security—an endeavor I find both challenging and rewarding.

 <div id="webaddress">